Neighborhood Resource Initiative - ToolKit

 Why do participating organizations collect and submit programming data?

 The Center on Research and Evaluation (CORE) at SMU has partnered with Big Thought to evaluate the DCOL system.
-As part of the NRI grant guidelines NRI recipients must collect student attendance, administer surveys, and conduct programming observations, receive access to basic and robust data sets to use to improve their programming and apply for external support resources.
+As part of the NRI grant guidelines the NRI recipients that collect student attendance, administer surveys, and conduct programming observations, receive access to basic and robust data sets to use to improve their programming and apply for external support resources.

 Where should I send my invoices?